H1d3r/CS-EXTC2-ICMP/README.md

 Bugs:
  - Not spawning beacon - no idea why - HOWEVER, if there is a smb beacon already running, it will connect to it if the pipe name is right
+    Going to proceed with this, and worry about the shellcode later

+    New issue: decrypt of metadata failed - so the data is not getting to the Extc2 correctly.
+    Has to be something wrong on my end, as the provided example works flawlessly.

+Problem: MSVC SUCKS BALLS. use `i686-w64-mingw32-gcc file.c -o example.exe -lws2_32` instead

+IT WORKS! problem was extra \0x00 data on the end of the icmp data.

+Currently, commands do not get passed to beacons now. yay.
+Might be another data thing

 ---
 # ICMP C2 Protocol Overview